sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/precise_code_intelligence.md

   "codeIntel.lsif": true
 ```

-Then select a language specific guide from the list below to generate and upload LSIF files for your repository.
-The LSIF data is used by Sourcegraph instances to power code intelligence requests (such as hovers, definitions, and references).
-If you don't see a guide for the language you need below, follow our general [quickstart guide](lsif_quickstart.md) to setup precise code intelligence.
+Then select one of the language specific guides from the list below to generate and upload LSIF files for your repository.
+If you don't see a guide for the language you need below, follow our general guide to setup precise code intelligence.

 - [Go](languages/go.md)
 - [Javascript / Typescript](languages/typescript_and_javascript.md)
+- [General guide](lsif_quickstart.md) (for supported languages that aren't above)

 After completing the initial setup, follow the [continuous integration guide](adding_lsif_to_workflows.md#lsif-in-continuous-integration) to automate indexing of code changes as part of your CI/CD practice.